Atrial fibrillation: Does it ever go away?

 So, you've had an episode of atrial fibrillation that is now resolved.
 What next?

-The findings of a UK study published earlier this month in the BMJ that involved nearly 50,000 patients in general practices found that patients with resolved atrial fibrillation remain at higher risk of stroke or transient ischaemic attack (TIA) than patients without atrial fibrillation (1).
+The findings of a UK-based study published in the British Medical Journal in 2018, which involved nearly 50,000 patients in general practices, found that patients with resolved atrial fibrillation remain at higher risk of stroke or transient ischaemic attack (TIA) than patients without atrial fibrillation.
 The researchers concluded that:

 These findings have implications for athletes, especially middle-aged athletes with a background of long-term endurance exercise.

-Studies have demonstrated that long-term endurance exercise increases the risk of atrial fibrillation, both in athletes training at a competitive level and in individuals who participate in vigorous exercise at a non-competitive level (2).
+Studies have demonstrated that long-term endurance exercise increases the risk of atrial fibrillation, both in athletes training at a competitive level and in individuals who participate in vigorous exercise at a non-competitive level.
 Detraining is associated with lowered risk of stroke.
-However, according to Melbourne-based researchers, atrial fibrillation in athletes should not be trivialised as a mere consequence of overtraining (3).
+However, according to Melbourne-based researchers, atrial fibrillation in athletes should not be trivialised as a mere consequence of overtraining.
+At the time of writing, no guidelines exist for how best to manage atrial fibrillation in the ageing athletes, although the Melbourne-based researchers provide an excellent review of the challenges and potential approaches to the management of atrial fibrillation in athletes (2).

 What is atrial fibrillation?